 People at IHS in alphabetical order:

-Christian Kimmich currently works on economic preconditions for and impacts of the low-carbon transformation and on interdisciplinary network approaches to social-ecological systems research.
+Christian currently studies economic preconditions for and impacts of the low-carbon transformation and works on interdisciplinary network approaches to social-ecological systems research.

 - "Institutional and Resource Economics" (Spring 2020 & 2021)